nicolocarpignoli/design-patterns-summary/README.md

 # design-patterns-summary

-## A summary of most used Gang of Four's Design Pattern and more
+## A summary of most used Gang of Four's Design Patterns and more

 This is a design pattern summary made by me.
 Its aim is to provide a quick reference for the most used design patterns.
 You can quickly see what every pattern is about and the most important use cases selected by me.